 We had bread for breakfast.
 I love German bread.
-It is dark and dense and full of flavour, not like the white, fluffy and tasteless French and Italian bread.
+It is dark and dense and full of flavour, not like the white, fluffy and tasteless French and Italian bread (my dad made me write that, he’s very particular about his baked goods).
 Plus, It’s only 99 cents a loaf.

 We decided to go for a walk to the Tiergarten, which is a 210-hectare (520-acre) park in the middle of Berlin.
 It used to be the hunting grounds for the Electors of Brandenburg.
 It’s now a huge public park.
 It still has statues of what are meant to be heroic hunting scenes, but I think they’re a bit violent.

 Walking through the Tiergarten we soon found the Victory Column, a 67 meter (220 feet) high monument weighing 35 tons, with a statue of Victoria the Greek goddess of victory on top.
 It was built in 1873 to commemorate the Prussian victories in the Prussian-Danish war, and the Prussian victories against Austria and its German allies in the Austro-Prussian War (1866) and France in the Franco-Prussian War (1870–71).

 It was so cold!
 I was wearing practically everything that I owned including wearing two pairs of socks, a scarf and Asha’s running gloves but I was still freezing.